joelverhagen/ToStorage/README.md

   -c, --container            Required.
 The container name.

-  -f, --path-format          Required.
-(Default: {0}.txt) The format to use
+  -f, --path-format          (Default: {0}.txt) The format to use when building
-                             when building the path.
+                             the path.

   -t, --content-type         (Default: text/plain) The content type to set on
                              the blob.